-Sign up for my email list and once a week I’ll share a curated list of resources on topics related to remote work, location independence and the digital nomad life.
+Sign up for my email list below, and I’ll share a curated list of resources on topics related to remote work, location independence and the digital nomad life.
 Since I’ve been both a remote employee and a location independent entrepreneur, my tips will be a mix of both.

-I’ve had some unforgettable experiences working from amazing locations - and some epic fails.
-(The zoom speaking engagement from a gravel parking lot outside a fast food joint in rural Alabama with crappy internet from my hotspot was not one of my finer moments.)
+I’ve had some unforgettable experiences working from amazing locations, and some epic fails.
+(The zoom speaking engagement from a dusty gravel parking lot outside a fast food joint in rural Alabama using crappy internet from my hotspot was not one of my finer moments.)

-Mostly, though, working from home has just been the way I work.
+Mostly, though, working from home, or somewhere else, has just been the way I work.
 If you want to do the same, I want to help you make it happen!

 You need a job or skillset that allows you to work remotely, or you need to find one.
 When it comes to jobs or freelance work, some of the most popular are: